nf-core/tools/docs/lint_errors.md

   * At least one of these `NXF_VER` variables must match the `manifest.nextflowVersion` version specified in the pipeline config
   * Other variables can be specified on these lines as long as they are space separated.
-* `.travis.yml` checks that pull requests are not opened directly to the `master` branch
+* `.travis.yml` must check that pull requests are not opened directly to the `master` branch
   * The following is expected in the `before_install` section:

     ```yaml